How Effective Is Pilates in Improving Flexibility and Reducing Lower Back Pain?

 Before delving into the role of Pilates in improving flexibility and reducing lower back pain, it’s crucial to understand the connection between our back, our muscles, and the pain we often feel.

-A lire aussi : What Is the Role of Antioxidants in Preventing Age-Related Macular Degeneration?
+A voir aussi : What Is the Role of Antioxidants in Preventing Age-Related Macular Degeneration?

 The human back is a complex structure of muscles, ligaments, tendons, disks, and bones, which work together to support our body and enable us to move around.
 The segments of the spine are cushioned with cartilage-like pads called disks.
 Problems with any of these components can lead to back pain.
 In many cases, back pain is the result of overstretching or straining muscles, often caused by poor posture or awkward movements.